How to safely dispose of fluorescent bulbs

 Fluorescent lights save energy and money, and protect the environment.
 Using them reduces the amount of energy that needs to be produced by power plants.
 Fluorescent lights also contain small amounts of mercury, so they need to be managed properly.
 There are several options for recycling fluorescent lights here in Thurston County.

 How to prepare lamps for recycling

 Used lamps are fragile and should be handled carefully to avoid breakage.
 The best way to transport fluorescent tubes is in their original box.
 If this is not possible, you can wrap them in newspaper or plastic to keep them from breaking.
 Please do not tape tubes together, as they will need to be loose to be recycled.
 Burnt out bulbs may also be placed in a 6-pack container, packed with newspapers.
-For directions, click here.
+Learn how to make a bulb carrier.

 What to do if you break a fluorescent bulb

 Because fluorescent bulbs contain a small amount of mercury, broken bulbs need to be cleaned up with care.
-Click here to see what to do if a bulb breaks.
+Learn what to do if a bulb breaks.

 Where to recycle fluorescent bulbs